Global Stocks Rise on Manufacturing Data

 -- U.S. markets closed for Labor Day

-Global stocks rose Monday after the U.S. and China went ahead with a new round of tariffs on each other's goods over the weekend.
+Global stocks rose after manufacturing data in both China and Europe showed some improvement, but economic growth concerns remained.

-The U.S. tariffs of 15% on items such as clothing, tools and electronics came into force on Sunday, escalating the dispute ahead of further talks expected later in the month.
-A round of retaliatory Chinese tariffs also took effect, targeting imports of U.S. soybeans, crude oil and pharmaceuticals.
+The Stoxx Europe 600 rose 0.7% on Monday, with the U.K.'s FTSE 100 up 1.5%, leading regional gains as Brexit worries weighed on the British pound.

-In Europe, stocks rose in morning trading as data showed a modest uptick in the region's manufacturing sector.
+The broader rises in Europe came as data showed a modest uptick in the region's manufacturing sector.
 The manufacturing purchasing managers index for the eurozone -- a gauge of activity in the region's factories -- came in at 47.0 for August, which signaled continued contraction, though was modestly better than the 46.5 reading from July.

 The data were unlikely to change investor's opinions about the region's economy, said Christopher Peel, chief investment officer at Tavistock Wealth.
-Growth in the region has been buffeted by the threat of a no-deal Brexit and the U.S.-China trade fight.
+Growth in Europe has been buffeted by the threat of a no-deal Brexit and the U.S.-China trade fight.

 "Growth in the eurozone has not really recovered since 2008, it's been pretty much in a zombie state," Mr. Peel said.